-The average laceration presenting to the emergency department is 1-3 cm, with 13% considered "significantly contaminated."1 3.5 -6.3% of lacerations will develop an infection, which is the most common complication.1 Thorough irrigation is the most important step for reducing infection.
+The average laceration presenting to the emergency department is 1-3 cm, with 13% considered "significantly contaminated."
+3.5-6.3% of lacerations will develop an infection, which is the most common complication.1 Thorough irrigation is the most important step for reducing infection.
 The treating provider should have a high index of suspicion for an underlying tendon injury with lacerations.
 MRI or Ultrasound are the imaging studies of choice to rule out soft tissue injury.
-Once underlying soft tissue injury is ruled out, the wound can be closed primarily pending severity and contamination.
+Once underlying soft tissue injury is ruled out, the wound can be closed prifactors must be addressed, including smoking status, nutrition, and co-morbidities.
+Off-loading may be important if the wound is on the plantar foot.
+Edema control will assist in expediting wound closure.
+Infection and nonviable tissue must be managed appropriately with anx-rays should be performed to rule out underlying bony injury.
+Tetanus status should be addressed upon presentation to the Emergency Department.
+The evaluating provider should have a high suspicion for underlying soft tissue injury and assess for tendon injury and foreign bodies.
+The marily pending severity and contamination.